 You can focus on the nature on one day.
 Besides actual jungle hikes, you could be doing things like visiting the confluence of the Ucayali and Marañon Rivers and searching for amphibians and reptiles, or trying to spot pink river dolphins.
 If you’ve visiting in October or November, you might be able to take part in releasing baby turtles into the river.

-The next day could be spent with local communities, getting to know their culture and learning about how they make handicrafts, and even try your hand at cooking traditional dishes.
+The next day could be spent with local communities, getting to know their culture and learning about how they make handicrafts.
+You could even try your hand at cooking traditional dishes.

 Your last day could be a wellness program like a detox or yoga experience with workshops on traditional medicine.

-Time to head back to civilization, you’re trip to Peru is coming to an end.
+Time to head back to civilization, you’re 1 month in Peru itinerary is coming to an end.
+Are you exhausted yet?

 Depending on which lodge you chose to stay at, getting back to Iquitos will take you up to 2.5 hours.
 So that’s your morning pretty much gone.